Nayni/fluse/website/docs/supplying-arguments.md

 sidebar_label: Supplying arguments
 ---

-Whenever you define a first you can optionally define arguments for the fixture.
-By adding arguments to your fixture you allow any consumer to pass in variables that might control the output of the fixture.
+Whenever you define a fixture you can optionally define arguments.
+By adding arguments to your fixture you can allow consumers to control parts of the output of the fixture.

 ```typescript
 import { fixture } from "fluse";